Frontline-Industrial-Software/home/readme.md

 - [website](https://www.frontlinec.com)
 - [linkedin](https://www.linkedin.com/company/frontlinec)

+### We offer

+- **salary**: we use ByteDance (owner of TikTok) as a reference, we provide a salary **10% higher than ByteDance**
+- standard insurances, annual health check
+- remote working preferred
+- 14 days annual leave, company trip to Singapore

+### Desired skills

+- experience with building B2B SaaS platform
+- experience with large scale & high speed data visualization
+- experience with web based animation (we would like to animate the optimization process to the user)
+- experience with building a web based *designer* (for example, circuit designer, 3d designer)
+- strong at solving new problems, since what we are trying to build is non-standard and innovative
+- ability to build things from scratch (so they can be highly customizable and optimized)

+### We don't want

+- experience with building e-commerce platforms, personal websites, blogs
+- experience with glueing open source libraries together to make a giant Frankenstein

 ## Introduction

 Frontline builds mathematical models for construction projects and finds optimized project designs through high-performance simulations.